 “Bear one another’s burdens, and so fulfill the law of Christ.”– Galatians 6:2 (ESV)

-Shared burdens have a way of knitting a church together.
+Shared burdens knit a church together.
 A meal delivered, a ride to treatment, a text in the late afternoon—these small acts of helping others become cords of care that, over time, form a strong rope.

 “For in one Spirit we were all baptized into one body—Jews or Greeks, slaves or free—and all were made to drink of one Spirit.”– 1 Corinthians 12:13 (ESV)

 Differences remain, yet the Spirit forms one body.
-Diversity is not an obstacle but a testimony when centered on Christ.
+When centered on Christ, diversity becomes a testimony rather than an obstacle.

 “So then let us pursue what makes for peace and for mutual upbuilding.”– Romans 14:19 (ESV)